 If you’ve been contacted by a person you’ve never heard of, or a company you’ve never used, it’s likely to be a scam.

-You should also be careful about answering the door to anyone you weren’t expecting - especially during coronavirus, when you must avoid contact with people you don’t live with as much as possible.
+You should also be careful about answering the door to anyone you weren’t expecting - especially during coronavirus, when you should stay physically distant from people you don’t live with as much as possible.

 Coronavirus scams can be difficult to recognise, but there are things you can look out for.